Everyone's Guide To Pouring Concrete In Any Weather

 (If you want to know more about concrete, read our Beginner's Guide to Ready-Mix Concrete.)

-If you’ve ever used a bag of ready-mix concrete, you’ve received the first three ingredients already measured and mixed, and your job is simply to add the last ingredient: water.
-When you do that, voila!
-You have concrete that can be used in a myriad of applications.
+If you’ve ever used a bag of ready-mix concrete, you’ve already received the first three ingredients, which are measured and mixed.
+Your job is to add the last ingredient: water.
+Mix, and voila!
+You have concrete you can use for any small project.

-Understanding concrete’s relationship with water is extremely important in mastering the art of pouring concrete in inclement weather.
+Understanding the relationship between concrete and water is crucial in mastering the art of pouring concrete in inclement weather.

 But wait—what’s actually happening in the chemical reaction of hydration?